armbrusl/Lattice-Boltzmann-Method/README.md

 This program is an Implementation of the LBM Tau 1 algorithm found in:

-Maciej Matyka; Michal Dzikowski 2021. \textit{Memory-efficient Lattice Boltzmann method of low Reynold number flows}.
+Maciej Matyka; Michal Dzikowski 2021.
+Memory-efficient Lattice Boltzmann method of low Reynold number flows.
 Computer Physics Communications 267.

 Commands one can use so far: